rust-minidump/rust-minidump/minidump-processor/json-schema.md

         /// Whether the address falls in a likely guard page (typically indicating buffer overflow).
         /// This field may only be present when the value is `true`.
         "is_likely_guard_page": <bool>
+        "access_type": "read" | "write" | "readwrite"
       }
     ],

+    /// The update to instruction pointer performed by crash instruction (if available) "instruction_pointer_update": {
+      "address": <hexstring>,
+      /// Whether the address falls in a likely guard page (typically indicating buffer overflow).
+      /// This field may only be present when the value is `true`.
+      "is_likely_guard_page": <bool>
+    },

     /// A list of addresses that could have been the actual address the program
     /// wanted to access, but which were changed by a bit-flip.